sunriseJS/sunriseJS.github.io/components.md

 ## Components in sunriseJS
 Every component is like an addon for the entity which owns the component.
-Asume we have a ```Bot``` entity and we want at some point to be very a very hard enemy and at some other point the bot shoult be very easy.
+Asume we have a ```Bot``` entity and we want it at some point to be a very hard enemy and at some other point the bot shoult be a very easy enemy.
 Now we can simply write two components which control the behavior of the bot.
 If we now add a bot to the level we can choose which strength the bot should have by adding one of the components.

 Note: You can add as much components to an entity as you want.